FAQ'S - Frequently Asked Questions

 Daily transport to the ski area: If you arrive by public transport, please note that the transport to and from the mountain must be organised yourself.
 For more information, see "How do I get from the hotel to the ski area and back again?".

-How do I get from the hotel to the ski area and back again?
+How do I get from the hotel to the ski area and back again (Courses Kitzsteinhorn / Zell am See)?

 The journey from the hotel to the ski area and back is organised by the participants themselves.
-The journey takes about 15 minutes each way.
+The journey takes between 5 and 15 minutes each way.
 The use of public transport is unfortunately not possible because there is no direct connection to the Kitzsteinhorn ski area from the hotel.

-For those arriving on public transport, we therefore recommend that you contact other candidates in advance and organise some form of carpooling.
-For this purpose we set up a Facebook group about 2 weeks before the start of the course and send the participants an invitation to the group by e-mail.
-The transfer of your contact information directly to other participants is not possible for data protection reasons.
-On the first day, as part of the course opening you also have the opportunity to meet other participants and organise a lift or even offer a lift.
-If not enough seats in cars are available, shared taxis can be organised.
-These costs are not included in the course price.
+For those arriving on public transport, we therefore recommend that you contact other participants in advance and organise some form of carpooling.
+For this purpose we set up a Facebook group about 4 weeks before the start of the course and send the participants an invitation to the group by e-mail.

 What happens if I fail an exam?

-If the exam is not passed, a re-sit can be taken.
-In this test, only the section which was failed has to be retaken.
+If the exam is not passed, a retake can be taken.
+In this exam, only the section which was failed has to be retaken.

-How hard is it to get a job as a ski or snowboard instructor?
+How difficult is it to get a job as a ski or snowboard instructor?

-Basically, ski schools search for workers on a regular basis.
+Basically, ski schools search for employees on a regular basis.
 The demand for ski instructors is very high in Austria, but also internationally in ski schools around the world.
 Normally, graduates from Snowsports Academy find a job in a ski school within a very short period of time.
-In addition to the snowboard instructor training, we recommend snowboard instructors to complete the Anwärter module 1+2 in skiing to become a dual snowsports instructor.
+In addition to the snowboard instructor qualification, we recommend snowboard instructors to complete the Anwärter module (level 1+2) in skiing to become a dual snowsports instructor.
 This way, you can be employed in the ski schools both as a ski and as a snowboard instructor.
 This increases your career opportunities enormously.

 How do I find a job?

-I would like to complete an Austrian ski / snowboard instructor training and at the same time gain international experience.
+I would like to complete an Austrian ski / snowboard instructor education and at the same time gain international experience.

 Is that possible?